previsionio/prevision-python/docs/source/getting_started.rst

  - a dataset
  - a description column config
  - (optional) a queries dataset
- - (optional) a qeries column config
+ - (optional) a queries column config
  - (optional) a metric type
  - (optional) a top k
  - (optional) a language